Mingli29M/PixelStudio/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 🤖 AI Usage and Attribution

+Parts of this project (code, documentation, and tests) are assisted by AI tools such as GitHub Copilot and ChatGPT.
+All AI-assisted output is reviewed, edited, and tested by the maintainers before being merged.

+Principles we follow:
+- Transparency: We disclose meaningful AI assistance in pull requests and release notes when applicable.
+- Responsibility: Maintainers are responsible for validating and testing all changes.
+- Licensing: When incorporating third‑party or open‑source code, we preserve original licenses and attributions and ensure license compatibility.

+If you contribute:
+- Please mention if AI tools assisted your changes (a short note in the PR is fine).
+- Do not include secrets or private data in prompts.
+- Preserve license headers and NOTICE texts when reusing code.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.